fluffy-cakes/devops_tools/README.md

     elfreako/devtools
 ```

-TIP: you can add your local SSH file to push/pull repos more easily by appending another volume:  `-v "${HOME}/.ssh":/root/.ssh \`
+TIP: you can add your local SSH file to push/pull repos more easily by appending another volume:  `--volume "${HOME}/.ssh":/root/.ssh \`

 Connect to container via ZSH:
 ```bash